Error: Cannot set attribute password to a service user. Check the import data.

 Transport of Copies in SAP

-And for service user, syntax will be like,
+And for the service users, the syntax will be like this,

 [User]